py60800/tunedb/README.md

 # TuneDB
-TuneDB is a desktop application  intended  initially to manage my own collection of Irish tunes (Those I play or I want to learn).
+TuneDB is a desktop application  intended  initially to manage my own collection of Irish tunes (Those I play and those I want to learn).
 The main features are :

 - Search engine
 - Score display